 The candidate must be able to complete an evidence sheet or a questionnaire based on Site Management NVQ knowledge and performance evidence criteria.
 The CV, training qualifications, certificates and references from present and previous jobs will also be reviewed.
 Then the reviewer will write an observation report or professional discussion about the candidate.
 The CSCS will then audit the application.

-In case the applicant is qualified, it will take 14 to 28 days before the card will be issued.
+In case the applicant is qualified, it will take 14 to 28 days before the CSC Black card will be issued.

 White CSCS Card – Construction Related Occupation (CRO):